The Only Safe Email is Text-Only Email - Slashdot

 Exceptions don't make the rule, rendering email should be a toggle for the cases you need it.
 If any.
 An "always on" opt-in would be fine, user-elected consequences.
 If you're scared of people asking where the emoji are, just have one of those "Media content detected, may not render in safety-mode, cl

 Disable embedded images?
-(Score:2)
+(Score:4, Insightful)

 I've always configured all my email clients to not autodownload linked images unless I specifically want them.
 This blocks trackers and such, but if people start embedding javascript in email, then that doesn't help much.